josephbudd/kickwasm/README.md

 The examples/ folder contains 2 examples.

 1. The colors example which is just a plain untouched framework.
-It wasm built with kickwasm version 1.1.0 so it starts using any port.
+It wasm built with kickwasm version 1.2.0.
 1. The contacts example which is a simple **C**reate **R**ead **U**pdate **D**elete application.
-It was built with the previous version of kickwasm.
+It was built with kickwasm version 1.0.0. so the framework code is a little older.

 ## The example videos